sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS PrivateLink, and how does it improve network security?

 AWS PrivateLink is a service that allows you to securely connect your VPC to AWS services and other VPCs without using the public internet.
-PrivateLink connections are private and encrypted, which helps to protect your data from unauthorized access.
+PrivateLink traffic stays on the AWS network; for end-to-end protection of application payloads, use TLS or another application-level encryption.

 PrivateLink improves network security by providing a private and encrypted way to connect your VPC to AWS services and other VPCs.
 This helps to reduce the risk of data breaches and other security attacks.